jesse-ai/docs/docs/docs/indicators/custom-indicators.md

 # Advanced - Adding a custom indicator

-Your strategy idea needs indicators, that aren't available yet?
+Does your strategy idea need indicators that aren't available yet?
 Let's see how to create and use custom indicators in Jesse.

 ## Tutorial for a custom indicator